month is another Pen and Sword publicxation, this time about Norwich

 email at email@example.com and I'll let you know where to send it.

-Fantasy & Science Fiction
+& Science Fiction

-books on the Pen
+books are on the fiction page: